-While most allergies are not serious and can be controlled with standard medication, some allergy attacks can lead to life-threatening complications.
+While most allergies aren’t serious and can be controlled with standard medication, some allergic reactions can lead to life-threatening complications.
 One of these life-threatening complications is called anaphylaxis.

 The onset of anaphylaxis is relatively quick.
 You may experience a reaction within mere seconds of exposure to a substance that you’re allergic to.
 At this point, your blood pressure will decrease rapidly and your airways will constrict.